Skip to main content

 Despite its title, Gordon’s film is not an adaptation of Lovecraft’s short story of the same name.
 While it certainly borrows elements and themes from it, Dagon is an adaptation of The Shadow Over Innsmouth, Lovecraft’s 1936 novella which tells of a Miskatonic University student’s fateful visit to the titular dilapidated coastal town to study the architecture and weird folklore.
 While there, he encounters hostility from the bizarre locals who are revealed to be amphibious mutants; the result of an ancient pact between the towns forefathers and a race of sea dwelling creatures known as the Deep Ones…

-The locals illicit a strange combination of pity and repulsion; hobbling around with their deformed bodies they seem ill at ease on land.
-It’s revealed they are the result of years of mating between their forefathers and the Deep Ones.
+The locals illicit a strange combination of pity and repulsion; strangely featured and hobbling around as though ill at ease on land.
+It’s revealed they are the result of years of procreation between their ancestors and the Deep Ones.
 The make-up effects are strikingly effective and all the webbed extremities, tentacles and bloated, pulsating gills help establish the queasy look of the creatures as described by Lovecraft.
 Some of 'em have queer narrow heads with flat noses and bulgy, starry eyes that never seem to shut, and their skin ain't quite right.
 Rough and scabby, and the sides of the necks are all shriveled or creased up.
 Get bald, too, very young.
 The older fellows look the worst - fact is, I don't believe I've ever seen a very old chap of that kind.
 Animals hate 'em - they used to have lots of horse trouble before the autos came in.
-Some critics have suggested that Lovecraft’s handling of the morbid unions between different species in Innsmouth reflected his own not very nice opinions on interracial marriage.
+Some critics have actually suggested that Lovecraft’s handling of the morbid unions between Deep Ones and the residents of Innsmouth reflected his own racist attitude towards interracial marriage.

 Ezra Godden is perfect as the reluctant hero who gradually discovers he shares an ancestry with the residents of the island.
-Mild mannered, clumsy and at times really rather cowardly; he is often thwarted by his own inadequacies and a few moments of dark humour are drawn from his desperation.
+Mild mannered and clumsy, he is not your typical horror 'hero' (which is pretty refreshing); he is often thwarted by his own inadequacies and a few moments of dark humour are drawn from his desperation.
 Godden ensures he’s still a very likable character, and one we root for.
 At times he resembles a young Jeffrey Combs; he can certainly muster the same zany charisma of that particular Gordon/Lovecraft stalwart.
-He is ably supported by a cast of mainly Spanish actors, including Luis Buñuel favourite Francisco Rabal as Ezequiel, the town’s resident drunk and last remaining human who reveals the sordid history of the place to Paul.
+He is ably supported by a cast including Luis Buñuel favourite Francisco Rabal as Ezequiel, the town’s resident drunk and last remaining human who reveals the sordid history of the place to Paul.

 Gordon also incorporates elements of Lovecraft’s short story Dagon, a little slice of terror detailing the nightmarish encounter a sailor has when he is marooned on a landmass revealed to be part of the ocean floor, mysteriously risen to the surface.
 While exploring its fetid environs he spies a number of carved pillars and something unspeakable that crawls out of the dark sea to straddle them in an ungodly act of worship.
 The bulk of the narrative is taken up by descriptions of the landscape, atmosphere and feelings of terror they instil in the narrator.
 It all culminates in psychological meltdown and a haunting finale.

 Kudos must go to Gordon for retaining much of Lovecraft’s characteristic hopelessness.
-His tales usually don’t end well for his protagonists, and while Dagon could arguably be described as having a ‘happy ending’ (Paul’s creepy underwater dreams foreshadow his fate and ties with the fishy residents of Imboca), it’s a fitting end that hinges on one of Lovecraft’s major preoccupations: tainted ancestry.
+His tales usually don’t end well for his protagonists, and while Dagon could arguably be described as having a ‘happy ending’ (Paul’s creepy underwater dreams foreshadow his fate, and ancestral links, with the fishy residents of Imboca), it’s a fitting end that hinges on one of Lovecraft’s major preoccupations: malevolent ancestry.

 Popular posts from this blog